Stranger Things celebrity Millie Bobby Brown heartbroken over fatality of her pet dog

 .

-While Crocodile Hunter Steve Irwin’s child Bindi created: “Thinking of you.
+While Crocodile Hunter Steve Irwin’s little girl Bindi created: “Thinking of you.
 Sending love and hugs from us all.”

 .